leethomason/alteraorbis/README.txt

 The are a variety of test scenes, in different states.
 The important one for this release;

 * Live Preview *
-This scene allows you to edit face art and see the result.
-If you edit and save ./res/face.png it will be automatically displayed in a variety of colors.
-More info at:
+This scene allows you to edit face art and ring (melee weapon) art and see the result as soon as you save the .png file.

 http://code.google.com/p/alteraorbis/wiki/ProceduralRendering

+* Asset Preview *
+Shows the face and ring art as they will appear in the game.
+The texture is pulled from the database file.

 Other scenes:
 * dialog: simple drag & drop test